PSeitz/binggan/README.md

 * 🔄 Delta Comparison
 * ⚡ Fast Execution
 * 🧩 Interleaving Test Runs (More accurate results)
-* 🏷️ Named Benchmark Inputs
+* 🏷️ Named Runs, Groups and Benchmarks
 * 🧙 No Macros, No Magic (Just a regular API)
 * 🎨 NOW with colored output!
 * 🦀 Runs on Stable Rust